syncfusion-content/blazor-docs/blazor/rich-text-editor/iframe.md

+---
+layout: post
+title: Iframe in Blazor RichTextEditor Component | Syncfusion
+description: Learn about Iframe in Blazor RichTextEditor component of Syncfusion, and more details.
+platform: Blazor
+control: RichTextEditor
+documentation: ug
+---

 # Iframe

 When the `RichTextEditorIframeSettings` option is enabled, the Rich Text Editor creates the iframe element as the content area on component initialization, it is used to display and edit the content.
 In content area, the editor displays only the body tag of a `<iframe>` document.